HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 If the notifier has found a subscriber, that is interested in a comment and there is new comment from HackerNews, use the following mechanism:

-* Find the story, that is parent of that comment. **Keep in mind that there are parents for comments that are also comments, so you have to walk up the tree until you find a `type: "story"` key.
+* Find the story, that is parent of that comment. **Keep in mind that there are parents for comments that are also comments, so you have to walk up the tree until you find a `type: "story"` key.**
 * With the comment in the email, add a link to the story, so the user can track from where it came.

 An example comment with parent comment is that - https://hacker-news.firebaseio.com/v0/item/2922097.json?print=pretty

-You have to go up to parents, to get to the story!
+You have to go up the parents, to get to the story!

+#### Design decisions

+Give it a good tought:

+* You can make API calls from the Notifier - this will introduce new dependencies
+* You can scrape the entire tree for the comment and add it to the database - this will make the scraping harder
+* You can add API endoints to the Scraper so it can get parent stories  for a comment - again, that way, Notifier will know about the scraper
+* You can decouple the Notifier and the Scraper by adding layer between them.
+This will make the entire architecture more complex.

+There is no right way, so it is up to you to decide!

 ### Note on *periodically reads*